From Pacific breeze 🇺🇸 to Nordic freeze 🇸🇪 I design thoughtful, holistic experiences at Spotify alongside exceptional peeps ©‘25

 2017

 I established internal guidelines on the appropriate use of haptic feedback and swipe actions.
-During “hack days,” I collaborated with two engineers in my team to review and correct instances of inappropriate haptic feedback usage across the product and implement haptics in several new areas.
+During “hack days,” I teamed up with two engineers to review and correct instances of inappropriate haptic feedback usage across the product and implement haptics in several new areas.

 Duration